schmamps/yu-dereader/README.md

 # Angola Maldives

-Angola Maldives is a Chrome Extension to reveal Dinosaur Comics' easter eggs.
+Angola Maldives is a Chrome extension to reveal Dinosaur Comics' easter eggs.

 ## Installation